Chemistry of Representative Elements

 - Atomic Structure: Understanding the electronic configuration and bonding behavior of representative elements.

-- Periodic Trends: Examining how properties vary across the periodic table, including atomic radii, ionization energies, and electronegativity.
+- Periodic Trends: Examining how properties vary across the periodic table, including atomic radii, ionization energies, electronegativity, and electron affinity.

 - Chemical Bonding: Investigating the types of bonds formed by representative elements, such as ionic, covalent, and metallic bonds.